The-Ronin-Project/ronin-gradle/ronin-contract-json-plugin/src/main/initializer/README.md

 # contract project name here

-This project holds an event / messaging contract.
+This project holds json contract (e.g. events, messaging, json storage, redis cache, etc.).
 See the `ronin-contract-json-tooling` repository for more information.

 To use this plugin, include the following in your plugins section of the Gradle build file: